panzerama/Monkey.INF/ActOne/SceneOne.md

 MARCELLUS

-    Let's do't, I pray; and I this morning know
+    Let's do it, I pray; and I this morning know
     Where we shall find him most conveniently.

     Exeunt

+Donald Duck
+    Quack Quack Quack